 As a contractor, do you ever feel as if you are wearing too many hats?
 You may want to remain fully involved in all aspects of your thriving business, but are you doing yourself a disservice with this approach?

 There is nothing wrong with being a hands-on business owner.
 But micromanaging your employees and involving yourself in matters that are clearly out of your wheelhouse can sometimes backfire spectacularly.

 No employee wants to feel you literally or figuratively breathing down their collective necks.
 When you prioritize hiring the right people for the right positions, it should give you the confidence that you need to step back and let your employees do the work for which they were hired.

 The same is true with legal matters that can embroil both you and your company and sully both good names in the process.
-That’s why some of the most successful South Florida contractors keep a construction law attorney on retainer.
+That’s why some of the most successful South Florida contractors keep a construction law mediation/arbitration on retainer.

 Even if that is unnecessary for your circumstances, it is still a good idea to turn to a knowledgeable legal professional whenever you have questions or dilemmas to resolve.

 We can help you get ahead of any potential tricky legal situations that could wind up leading to expensive and protracted litigation.
 By remaining legally proactive, you may be able to avoid exacerbating a problem or adding fuel to a legal fire.

 Don’t wait another day to discuss your legal concerns.
 Call to set up an appointment or continue to explore our helpful website.
 Leaving the future of your contracting company to chance is never a viable option.